5 from 9 votes

 For Vanilla Filling

-• vanilla instant pudding mix - Use two of the smaller (3.4oz) boxes.
-It's very important that you use the instant kind!
+• vanilla instant pudding mix - It's very important that you use the instant kind!

 • milk - I prefer whole milk to keep the pudding extra creamy.